 This is particularly true for Queensland where fisherman love the pristine waters that line the coasts.

-FishingOpens in a new tab. on Curtis Island is just as thrilling as it is in other parts of Queensland.
+Fishing on Curtis Island is just as thrilling as it is in other parts of Queensland.
 Once again, the best spot for fishing is said to be the Yellow Patch area.

 While it can be a little tricky to get to due to the sand blow, fisherman say it is well worth it.
 Bream and flathead are known to frequent the waters here.